 As any author can tell you, promoting your book is a challenge.
 In addition to standard marketing techniques, you must find new and innovative ways to engage with your readers.
 One way to do that is to create an animated book trailer.

-While many people don’t know how to create animation from scratch, it can actually be quite simple to do it yourself.
-Luckily, there are a number of free and easy-to-use applications for creating book trailers.
+But not many people know how to make a book trailer.
+While it’s difficult to create animation from scratch, it can actually be quite simple to create a simple book trailer by yourself.
+And there are a number of free and easy-to-use applications that will help you do just that.

 To start, you’ll want some photos for your trailer; typically, these would be of you, your book cover, and your interior art.
 You don’t need high-res photos; 72 dpi is fine (640 px wide by 480 px high).

 If you’re a Windows user, you can download Photo Story or Movie Maker from Microsoft.
 Mac computers come pre-loaded with iMovie software.
 If you have PowerPoint, you can add soundtracks, slide animations and slide transitions to presentations, and then export to video.
 All of these options produce a video file that must be hosted somewhere (eg. your website or YouTube).